 Let the bombs fall after that.

 I kept feeding the chickens.
-A hen my sister named Queenie wasn't afraid of humans.
-She ate out of her hands and let us hold her.
-Now she pecked at the grains at my feet and I felt bad that she would be part of the carnage even though she was neither Russian nor American.
+A hen my sister named Queenie wasn't afraid of humans and she liked to eat from my hands.
+As she pecked at the grains in my palm, I felt bad that she would be part of the looming carnage even though she was neither Russian nor American.

 |Who would be the grownup?|